Rules for the GM

 Awarding Vitality Tokens

-Award VT when the player uses their trait to make the story more interesting and exciting.
+Award VT when the player uses their personality traits to make the story more interesting and exciting.
 You’re free to decide whether the player’s action earns them VT.

 When you see an opportunity for the player to use one of their traits - suggest it to them (“You see someone in danger.
 If you risk your life to help them, you will gain 3VT.”)